Flights to Raleigh-Durham, NC (RDU)

-The Raleigh-Durham-Chapel Hill area is known as the Research Triangle because of the concentration of technology and scholary institutions.
-It also is home to an abundance of museums, eclectic restuarants and plenty of outdoor activities.
+The Raleigh-Durham-Chapel Hill area is known as the Research Triangle because of the concentration of technology and scholarly institutions.
+It also is home to an abundance of museums, eclectic restaurants and plenty of outdoor activities.

 The Raleigh-Durham International Airport (RDU) has two terminals serving nine international, domestic, and regional airlines, including Delta Air Lines.
 More than 400 flights arrive and depart daily, providing non-stop service to 57 domestic and international destinations.

 Both terminals have a selection of restaurants and shops, but Terminal 2 has the largest variety.
 Shopping outlets include Marshall-Rousso, Ruby Blue, Brighton, Brookstone, Hudson News, PGA Tour Shop, Benefit, and Best Buy Express.

 Dining options include Char-Grill, La Tapenade, Starbucks, 42nd Street Oyster Bar, California Pizza Kitchen, Carolina Ale House, Gordon Biersch, and Jason’s Deli.

 Take a taste test of craft beers on the Raleigh Beer Trail.
 More than 25 craft breweries are located in the area, including Big Boss Brewing Company, Compass Rose Brewery, Fainting Goat Brewing Company, Crank Arm Brewing Company, and Lynwood Brewing Concern.
 Or just visit the Raleigh Beer Garden, a two-level establishment with a rooftop deck and 366 beers on tap.